subsquid/docs/docs/graphql-api/caching.md

 The GraphQL API server provided by `@subsquid/graphql-server` supports caching via additional flags.
 It is done on a per-query basis.
 The whole response is cached for a specified amount of time (`maxAge`).

-To enable caching when deploying to Aquarium, add the caching flags to `cmd` sections of the [deployment manifest](/deploy-squid/deploy-manifest/#deploy).
-Aquarium currently supports only in-memory cache, with Redis-based cache to be supported in the near future.
+To enable caching when deploying to Subsquid Cloud, add the caching flags to `cmd` sections of the [deployment manifest](/deploy-squid/deploy-manifest/#deploy).
+Cloud currently supports only in-memory cache, with Redis-based cache to be supported in the near future.
 For example, the snippet below will deploy a GraphQL API server with a `100Mb` in-memory cache and invalidation time of `5` seconds: